 In fact, they get all the leftover food from Luau Kalamaku!
 It’s one of the ways Kilohana Plantation tries to reuse, reduce, and recycle.

-When we arrived back at the station, we took a few photos in front of the train because I knew my oldest would ask to see photos of the train after we got home.
-We quickly scurried into the dining area for this Kauai luau.
+When we arrived back at the station, we took a few photos in front of the train.
+Then we quickly scurried into the dining area for our Kauai luau.

 Luau Kalamaku: One of the Best Luaus on Kauai

-Luau Kalamaku is a theatrical Kauai luau that gives guests an intimate look into the heart of Kauai’s Hawaiian heritage.
+Luau Kalamaku is a theatrical Kauai luau that gives guests an intimate look into the heart of Kauai’s Hawaiian culture and heritage.

-A cast of characters performing traditional music and song tells the story of the original Tahitian voyage to the Hawaiian Islands.
+A cast of characters perform traditional music and song that tell the story of the original Tahitian voyage to the Hawaiian Islands.

 Their music is so authentic that even the drums are made by hand by the musicians themselves.
 How awesome is that?

-But, you’ll also be able to walk around a craft fair and see artisans working on cool projects, check out the boutique shops at Kilohana Plantation, and experience a traditional imu ceremony.
+There’s also a traditional imu ceremony.
 That’s where they pull out the pig that has been roasting in the underground oven.

-Luau Kalamaku offers complimentary unlimited beverages.
+Luau Kalamaku offers guests complimentary unlimited beverages.
 I really appreciated the assortment of tropical juices available for my family.
-And they were really quite tasty.
+And they were really quite tasty!

 They also had the usual beer, wine and cocktails available, too.